mn-mde-edfi/MDE-EdFi-Documentation/README.md

 Vendor certification scenarios are being created for the Ambiguity Resolution change, and will be linked here once drafted.
 In the meantime, a description of the problem being resolved is available in [this workaround document](./early_ed_disamb_work.md).

 #### New Data Collections
 No new data collections are planned for school year 2023-2024.
-MCCC and Assessment collections remain in the pilot stages.

 #### Certification Scenarios for Future Years
 Several of the new data collections originally planned for school year 2022-2023 are now **Postponed until further notice**.
 However, they are addressed in this documentation with either new or updated certification scenarios.
 A brief list of those scenarios is below.